engineerbaz/BAZ-learns/Cloud_Architect/06-Database_Security_CDN_EI.md

 - Key Management Service (KMS) key hosting service
 - Key Pair Service (KPS) , easy to use SSH key pair hosting service
 - Dedicated Hardware Security Module (Dedicated HSM) use for encryption/decryption, signature, signature verification, key generation and secure storage of key.
+  - Can be used in sensitive data encryption
+  - verification
+  - payment

+## IAM
+- Identity & Management Service
+- helps you to manage users and control their acccess service and resources
+- manage bith credentials and access keys

+Provides following
+- Federated access with existing Enterprise account
+- Finer Access control of Huawei cloud resources
+- Delegated access to resources across account